Byont-Ventures/hackathon/Backend-Challenges.md

 ### Solidity libraries and openzeppelin

+Solidity offers support to import libraries, both internal and external.
+More so than other languages, libraries play a key part in the development of smart contracts.
+This is because upgradability is quite a bit trickier, the environment is unforgiving for bugs, and then there's the all too common time pressure for software development.
+Put simply, libraries will make your life easier.
-In Solidity, you can import libraries.
-Because upgradeability is hard.
-In the unforgiving environment for bugs plus time pressure for software development, libraries will make your life easier.
-OpenZeppelin is a company that provides free standardized contract libraries to use, such as ERC721.
-These contracts are firmly audited, meaning they are generally secure to implement in your contracts.
+Openzeppelin is a company that provides free, standardized, and thoroughly tested/audited smart contract libraries to use, such as ERC721.

 ERC721 is a standard for NFT smart contracts.
 There are others, such as ERC1155 by Enjin and ERC721A by Azuki, each with its own set of functionalities.
 For the workshop, ERC721 NFTs will suffice.